Sizarazis/Playgerism/README.md

 - IMPROVEMENT: Build the poem database
 - IMPROVEMENT: Make the scoring system more robust
 - IDEA: Colour line links uniquely
-- IMPROVEMENT: Make the 'Best Times' screen prettier and more organized.